ann arbor/dti/nw/mls cabooses

 Cut two small squares of styrene to fill the side window on the car body and glue into place with Testor's liquid cement.
 Then cut two narrow strips to form a support for the new cupola sides.
 To assure everything is symmetrical, hold the cupola pieces back to back and lightly sand or trim to ensure they match.
 Make sure the supports are mounted so that they do not appear in the cupola windows.
 It is helpful to use the existing roof ribs of the caboose to ensure proper alignment of your new cupola.
 If the pieces match each other then they will have the exact same distance from the roof ribs on each side and you know they will be properly positioned.
 I marked the center of each cupola end and then bent the styrene gently to achieve a slight "crown" in the cupola.
 I then did the same for the top piece.
 This ensures that there is a sleek, gentle curve in the material, thereby replicating the streamlined look.

 Once the sides and top of the new cupola are in place, I use Testors body putty to fill in the seams at each corner and along the top of the roofline where the new cupola end pieces meet the roof.
 When the putty cures, I use a combination of a sharp X-Acto and a fine emery board to shape and sand the cupola into its final form.
-You don't have to be perfect with this step, because once the caboose is primed and painted any small imperfections will be easily covered - but it does pay dividends if you are able to wield a fine touch and round off and smooth all the edges of the cupola!
+You don't have to be perfect with this step, because once the caboose is primed and painted any small imperfections will be easily covered - but it does pay dividends if you can wield a fine touch to round off and smooth out all the edges of the cupola!

 You will see in the picture above, on the left side of the cutting board, a number of small styrene strips.
 These are individual pieces of N Scale siding that have been chopped off of the main piece that was used to create the cupola ends and sides.
 The purpose of these small strips is to make window frames/mullions for the side windows on the cupola.
 If you look closely in the finished model photos on the right, you will note bottom and top rails, along with side frames for each window.
 These are custom cut and glued into place on the side cupola pieces prior to adding the pieces to the caboose body... trust me, it is much easier to build these when they are lying flat!